 The young woman on her flying horse speeds away toward the line where infinite sky meets new grass.
 The young man on his nimble steed hutless after her.
 As the pair race, the boy manages to draw up alongside the girl for a brief moment.
 Now is hi chance!
 Leaning prelously far over the side of his galloping horse, the boy tries to steal a kiss at breakneck speed.
 He fails.
 As he scrambles upright on his mount, the girl wheels around and lashes the would-be suitor with her whip to show her scorn, to the great delight of the onlookers.

 The next contest begins.
 The haughty girl dashes off.
 The young man's horse chases hers in hot pursuit.
 The boy catches up, and as their horses run parallel, he attempts the audacious feat.
 The two riders' lips touch for an instant.
 Parting, the grinning boy and girl surge forward on their swift horses, each glowing with victory and perhaps even true love.
-The kiss of a jigit (daring, heroic rider) [Yiğit; etymology Tr., brave, honest, strong, daredevil, a "ALP" young men, still in use as male name -SB] is said to be irresistible.
+The kiss of a jigit (daring, heroic rider) [Yiğit; etymology Tr., brave, honest, strong, daredevil, a "ALP" young men, still in use as male name.
+And why does she not mention it? -SB] is said to be irresistible.

 The high-spirited race is called kesh kumay (Turkic, kyz kuu, "chase the girl") [Kız kuumay-Kız yakalama, Kazakhstan, Tr.-SB] and it has been played, with variations, at summer horse festivals since time immemorial by Kyrgyz, Kazakh, Azerbaijani, and other Turkic nomad groups.
 Men and some women also compete in robust wrestling matches on horseback, archery, horse racing, and trick riding-all equestrian games that show off the jigit [Yiğit, Tr.-SB] skills, strength, and endurance of both sexes.
 It is also a chance to display their magnificent steeds.
 After all, this is the heartland of the coveted Akhal Teke horses [Turkish horses, ancestors of English-Arab horses.
 Also the only one "animal genocide" made by the Russians.-SB] of the Ferghan Valley pastures.